 Agencies are regulated by the Commonwealth of Massachusetts and must be either licensed or registered in accordance with the Employment Agency Law (M.G.L. c.
 140, §§46A-46R) and Regulation (454 CMR 24.00).
 Only work with agencies that are properly licensed or registered.

-Currently licensed and registered agencies are listed in this list: Licensed Employment Agencies and Registered Placement Agencies List.
+Currently licensed and registered agencies are listed in this list: List of currently licensed Employment and Placement Agencies.
 Staffing agencies and their clients (work site employers) are subject to the Temporary Workers Right to Know Law (M.G.L. c.
 149, §159C), which requires that staffing agencies provide workers with certain, basic information about their work assignments, and notify workers of their rights under the Temporary Workers Right to Know Law.
 The law also sets limitations on the amounts and types of fees that staffing agencies and work site employers can charge workers, and certain activities on that part of staffing agencies are prohibited by law.

 Obligations of worksite employers under the temporary workers right to know law